hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 ---
 layout: "enterprise2"
-page_title: "Private Terraform Enterprise Installer Migration"
+page_title: "Private Terraform Enterprise Installer - Simplified Migration"
-sidebar_current: "docs-enterprise2-private-installer-migration"
+sidebar_current: "docs-enterprise2-private-installer-simplified-migration"
 ---

-# Private Terraform Enterprise Installer Migration
+# Private Terraform Enterprise Installer - Simplified Migration

-This document outlines the procedure for migrating from the AMI-based Private Terraform Enterprise (PTFE) to the Installer-based PTFE.
+This document outlines a simplified procedure for migrating from the AMI-based Private Terraform Enterprise (PTFE) to the Installer-based PTFE that is suitable if the original Terraform modules were not modified, or the modifications were minimal.

 ## Terraform State

-To run this procedure, you'll need the terraform state file used to create the AMI-based installation.
+To run this procedure, you'll need the Terraform state file used to create the AMI-based installation.
 Additionally, we strongly suggest you back up this state file before proceeding with this process, in the event that you need to revert back to the AMI.

 ## Backup

 Before beginning, it's best to create an additional backup of your RDS database.
-This will allow you to rollback the data and continue to use the AMI if necessary.
+This will allow you to roll back the data and continue to use the AMI if necessary.

 To create an RDS backup, go to the [Amazon RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:).
 You may need to change the region that you are viewing in order to see your PTFE instance.
 Once you find it, click on the instance name.
 On the next page, select **Instance Actions** and then **Take snapshot**.
 On the **Take DB Snapshot** page, enter a name for the snapshot such as `Pre-Installer Migration`, and then click **Take Snapshot**.